Management Building. M403

 - Theory of Computation

 - 1.Chu-Han Cheng, Po-An Chen, Wing-Kai Hon.
 Budget-Constrained Multi-Battle Contests: A New Perspective and Analysis.
-Accepted to Theoretical Computer Science (TCS), 2018.
+Theoretical Computer Science (TCS), Volume 721, Apr 2018

 - 2.Po-An Chen, Generalized Mirror Descents with Non-Convex Potential Functions in Atomic Congestion Games: Continuous Time and Discrete Time.
-Accepted to Information Processing Letters (IPL), 2017
+Information Processing Letters (IPL).
+Volume 130, Feb 2018

 - 3.Po-An Chen, Chi-Jen Lu.
 Generalized Mirror Descents in Congestion Games.
 In Articial Intelligence (AIJ), Volume 241, Dec 2016